CarlosP1806/CarlosP1806/README.md

 JavaScript Web Developer
 ------------------------

-I am a frontend JavaScript developer.
-I build unique web applications suited for any client's needs.
-Currently working with HTML, CSS, JavaScript, and React.
+I am a frontend JavaScript developer with experience in creating awesome websites for clients.
+I have knowledge both in frontend (HTML, CSS, JavaScript, React) and backend (Express, Node, MongoDb, SQL).

 *   🌍  I'm based in Querétaro, México
 *   ✉️  You can contact me at [carlosalbertopaez2002@gmail.com](mailto:carlosalbertopaez2002@gmail.com)